openstack-archive/murano/HACKING.rst

 - [M323] Python 3: do not use dict.iteritems.
 - [M324] Python 3: do not use dict.iterkeys.
 - [M325] Python 3: do not use dict.itervalues.
+- [M326] Python 3: do not use basestring.